 10. The mixture has to be non sticky.
 As you can see in the picture the mixture did not stick up to my fingers even though I did not grease my fingers.
 Otherwise dahi kabab will soak up oil.
 If the mixture is sticky, then use more bread crumbs.
 Make equal sized balls.

-11. Flatten them and join the cracks if any.
+11. Next flatten and then join the cracks if any.

-12. Roll all of these in besan.
-Shake off the excess flour to prevent the oil turning messy.
+12. Finally roll all of these in besan.
+Shake off the excess flour.
+This prevents the oil turning messy.
 Set aside for 5 to 7 mins.

-13. These can be grilled on a grill pan, preheated oven or shallow fried.
+13. These can be grilled on a grill pan or in a preheated oven.
+They can also be shallow fried.
 Heat the oil on a medium flame.
 Drop the dahi kababs one after the other and fry on a medium heat.

-14. Flip and fry until golden and crisp on both the sides.
+14. Lastly flip.
+Then fry until golden and crisp on both the sides.
 Drain to a absorbent tissue.